 Power often has a negative connotation, such as repression, discrimination and corruption.
 There are however three alternatives: power with, power to, and power within that stimulate relationships that are more equitable.

 Do you want to learn more about this cycle and how to connect it to your specific intervention?
-Join our online course on Advocacy and Policy Influencing starting on 3 August or get in touch with Rudolf van der Helm, writer of this article.
+Join our courses on Advocacy and Policy Influencing.